Trump’s Threats to Nations Pose as Big Reason to Own Gold

 What some are calling “trade wars” in the wake of President Trump assuming office poses another risk: disputes over meat, dairy and lumber imported from Canada and Mexico, two of the biggest exporters of said goods to the U.S., are becoming a cause of concern and could end up harming U.S. agriculture.
 The recently-announced tariff on imported Canadian jets, and the follow-up by U.K. Prime Minister Theresa May in which she hinted at doing the same with U.S. jet exports, serves to further complicate already-strained trade relations.

-Bolstered by the brewing conflict between the U.S. and North Korea, Elderberry believes that these risks make gold an appealing hedge and create an opportunity to post a strong profit in 2018 by investing in the metal.donald trump, federal reserve, iran, north korea
+Bolstered by the brewing conflict between the U.S. and North Korea, Elderberry believes that these risks make gold an appealing hedge and create an opportunity to post a strong profit in 2018 by investing in the metal.donald trump, Featured, federal reserve, iran, north korea